Colossus (character): Publication history

 A mainstay of the X-Men comic book series until the 1990s, Colossus went on to appear regularly in the first series of Excalibur.
 While a member of the team, he had his own self-titled one-shot that depicted him and his teammate Meggan battling Arcade at his new Murderworld facility.

 After returning to the X-Men alongside Excalibur teammates Shadowcat and Nightcrawler, Colossus stayed with the title until his death.
 He was later resurrected and was a regular in the third series of Astonishing X-Men written by Joss Whedon.
 He is the feature of a limited series, Colossus: Bloodlines, in which he journeys back to Russia.
 Colossus has since returned as a regular in the X-Men series, appearing in various titles such as X-Men: Manifest Destiny, X-Men: Secret Invasion, X-Men, and Astonishing X-Men.

 Colossus appears in Cable and X-Force, a new series by writer Dennis Hopeless and artist Salvador Larroca which debuted in Dec.
 2012.
 He appears in Extraordinary X-Men, written by Jeff Lemire and drawn by Humberto Ramos.
 He is part of a team which is led by Storm, and includes his sister Magik, Iceman, a teenaged version of Jean Grey, Nightcrawler, a re-purposed Sentinel named Cerebra, and Old Man Logan.

+In 2025, Colossus will be getting a solo X-Men project.

 Fictional character biography

 Background

 Piotr "Peter" Rasputin was born on a Soviet collective farm called the Ust-Ordynsky Collective near Lake Baikal in Siberia.
 He lived there with his mother Alexandra, father Nikolai, and sister Illyana.
-His older brother, Mikhail, had been a Soviet cosmonaut and had apparently died in a rocket accident.
-The 2006 comic mini-series Colossus: Bloodline established that the family was descended from Grigori Rasputin.
+His older brother Mikhail had been a Soviet cosmonaut and had apparently died in a rocket accident.
+The 2006 comic mini-series Colossus: Bloodline established that the family was descended from Grigori Rasputin and a Romani woman named Elena.

 Peter's superhuman powers manifested during his adolescence while saving his sister from a runaway tractor.
 He was then contacted by Professor Charles Xavier, founder of the X-Men.